 The scholarships program started in 1998, with just four students.
 It has since grown to between 80-100 teenagers each year, thanks to fund raising efforts by former students.
 By 2015, approximately 1000 scholarships have been given out.
 The aim of the program was and is to help local teenagers and their families, by supporting their Read more about History of the Scholarships Program[…]

-Students have the opportunity to volunteer in our community library by helping with library activities, also by tutoring and reading to the local children.
+Students have the opportunity to volunteer in our community library by helping with library activities and by tutoring and reading to the local children.
 Students can also help out with daily activities such as caring for the gardens and animals, and manual labour.
 What is available depends upon the season.
-Volunteer placements might be arranged Read more about Volunteer opportunities[…]
+Students may also offer English Read more about Volunteer opportunities[…]

-The Escuela de la Montaña was established in 1997 by the non-profit Spanish language school Proyecto Lingüístico Quezalteco de Español in Quetzaltenango, Guatemala.
-The initiative grew from work supporting organized rural communities and with grass roots organizations using funds generated by the success of the language school.
-The creation of a small Spanish language school in Read more about Our History[…]
+The Escuela de la Montaña was established in 1997 by the non-profit Spanish language school Proyecto Lingüístico Quezalteco de Español (PLQ) in Quetzaltenango, Guatemala.
+The initiative grew from work supporting organized rural communities and with grass roots organizations using funds generated by the success of the PLQ language school.
+The creation of a small Spanish Read more about Our History[…]

 Students and some staff stay in the main school building, which has three bathrooms and two hot showers, indoor and outdoor study areas, a small indoor library with over 1,000 books for students and staff including books for Spanish learning along with an excellent selection of books in English and in Spanish (ranging from Latin Read more about Life at the Escuela de la Montaña[…]